 - June 12th: Denial of Credit letters due.

 Information will be updated and posted here regarding the registration process for 2022/2023.
 Please check back regularly as new information will be added as it becomes available.

-Sign up for a meeting with a SMS School Counselor:
+Sign up for a meeting with a LMS School Counselor:

-Throughout the month of January, we will offer 30 minute meetings for all families to discuss their child's course selection and transition to high school.
-Please see the Sign-up Genius below for your child to meet with a school counselor on Zoom.
+Throughout the month of January and February, we will offer 30 minute meetings for all families to discuss their child's course selection and transition to high school.
+Please see the Sign-up Genius below (coming soon) for your child to meet with a school counselor.

 Parent Portal Access:

 Parent Portal will open for students and parents on December 7th, 2021 and will remain open until January 7th, 2022.
 Students and families will have one month to register for all classes.
 All students will select their courses, as well as alternative electives, at this time.

 Starting in January, counselors will meet with all 8th grade students and families to review the courses selected for AHS, create a plan for graduation, and answer questions about high school.
 A sign-up genius will be sent out for meeting dates.

 Courses will be finalized in February.
 Students will not be able to make changes to their course requests for 9th grade by the end of April.
 At the end of the year, any questions regarding 9th grade courses should be directed to the AHS Counseling Office.

 9th graders at all high schools will take 8 classes.
 Freshman Seminar is a required course and will be auto-populated by the high school.
 Students will select seven classes for their freshman year: English, Math, History, Science, Health and PE I, and two electives or an elective and World Language.